12 things you may not know about the World Food Programme

 9.

-More than three quarters of the food we buy comes from developing countries, saving time and money on transport costs and helping sustain and grow local economies.
+WFP bought 59 percent of the food used in its operations in local and regional markets in 2024, saving time and money on transport costs and helping sustain and grow local economies.

 10.